firstandthird/dice-roll/README.md

 ## Features

 - Pass in any percentage to test
-- Will cookie user so they stay in the test when they come back (req: [cookie-monster](https://github.com/jgallen23/cookie-monster))
+- Will cookie user so they stay in the test when they come back (requires: [cookie-monster](https://github.com/jgallen23/cookie-monster))
 - Get a callback that tells you whether the user is in the test or not

 ## Installation

-download [cookie-monster](https://github.com/jgallen23/cookie-monster) (not required, but good to have) then download dice-roll.js from dist directory
+download [dice-roll.js](https://github.com/jgallen23/dice-roll/blob/master/dist/dice-roll.js) from dist directory.
+(If you want the test to be persistance across visits, download [cookie-monster](https://github.com/jgallen23/cookie-monster) as well)

 or